Skip to content

 How do I budget for unexpected vet bills?

 One approach many pet owners find useful is to treat emergency vet costs as a separate line in their budget, setting aside a small amount each month into a dedicated fund rather than hoping costs stay predictable.
-Veterinary expenses can rise significantly as a pet ages, so building in some financial breathing room from early on is worth considering.
+Veterinary expenses can rise significantly as a pet ages, so building in some financial breathing room from early on is worth noting.
 This calculator can help illustrate baseline annual costs, which can serve as a useful starting point for that kind of planning.

 What is the average annual cost of owning a pet?